 Unchain yourself from your cell phone.
 Start using hypnosis right now and see immediate positive benefits.
 We offer a number of tools – from self-hypnosis scripts and recordings, to live one-on-one hypnotherapy sessions – to help you gain control of your addiction.

-To experience relief from cell phone addiction with the use of hypnosis, take a look at these resources.
+To unchain yourself from your cell phone with the use of hypnosis, take a look at these resources.
 We’ve listed them in order from the smallest to greatest investment.
-The greater the investment, the faster you’ll see results, but if you’re persistent and committed, even our free workbook will help you break free from cell phone addiction.
+The greater the investment, the faster you’ll see results, but if you’re persistent and committed, even our beginner resources will help you gain control of your phone use.